[Gluten & dairy free]

-Mustard Family Foods’ frozen Spicy Korean gochujang sauce, also sold within our Summer Sauce Box is a great, versatile sauce- simply defrost overnight in the fridge and then follow the below recipe to create these seriously addictive spicy Korean chicken wings.
+Mustard Family Foods’ frozen Spicy Korean Gochujang Sauce, also sold within our Dipping Sauce Box is a great, versatile sauce- simply defrost overnight in the fridge and then follow the below recipe to create these seriously addictive spicy Korean chicken wings.

 25 – 30 Chicken wings

 1 Bag Mustard Family Foods frozen Spicy Korean Gochujang Sauce

 2tsp Sesame seeds, black or white or both

 3 Spring onion stems, finely sliced